Nick-Tallguy/Nick-Tallguy.github.io/_posts/pt_BR/0200-12-03-moving-forward_pt_BR.md

 - Agora, quando você quiser enviar uma mensagem para a lista, você pode enviá-la para [talk-id@openstreetmap.org](mailto:talk-id@openstreetmap.org), substituindo "id" com o país da sua lista.
 Você também vai receber e-mails quando outros membros enviar uma mensagem para a lista.

-Example of OSM use - MyOSMatic
+Exemplo de uso do OSM - MyOSMatic
 ----------

 One such project is called MyOSMatic, which you can access through your internet browser at [print.get-map.org](https://print.get-map.org/).
 This is a simple tool for printing a map of any city you choose.
 It will automatically create the map, along with a grid over the map, and an index of locations that are included in the area.